Meet the Families USA staff

 Strategic Partnerships Campaign Manager

 Mike Persley is a dedicated organizer and advocate on the Strategic Partnerships team at Families USA.
 Prior to joining Families USA, Persley was a Redistricting Organizer with the League of Women Voters, where he assisted with volunteer recruitment, mobilization, and campaign and leadership development.
-He also served as an organizer for SEIU Healthcare Wisconsin, where he helped union membership grow at five different facilities, and helped the second largest bargaining unit in the state earn better wages and benefits.
-Persley holds a BA in Political Science from the University of Illinois at Chicago, and an MA in Journalism from the University of Maryland.
+He also served as an organizer for SEIU Healthcare Wisconsin, where he helped union membership grow at five different facilities, and helped the second-largest bargaining unit in the state earn better wages and benefits.
+Persley holds a Bachelor of Arts in Political Science from the University of Illinois at Chicago, and an MA in Journalism from the University of Maryland.

 Aaron Plotke (He/Him)